Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through

 Figure \ref{fig:al1_vs_al2} compares the model performance on the test set, which is divided into four concentric zones around the tunnel wall.
 Zone 1 corresponds to points within the interval $[R, 2R]$, Zone 2 to $[2R, 3R]$, Zone 3 to $[3R, 4R]$, and Zone 4 to $[4R, 5R]$.
-Figures \ref{fig:ux_ext} and \ref{fig:uy_ext} show the model performance for the horizontal and vertical displacement components, respectively, when only extensometer data are queried.
+Figures \ref{fig:ux_ext} and \ref{fig:uy_ext} show the model performance for the horizontal and vertical displacement components, $u_x$ and $u_y$, respectively, when only extensometer data are queried.
 Similarly, Figures \ref{fig:ux_cv} and \ref{fig:uy_cv} present the results for the horizontal and vertical displacement components when only convergence data are queried.
 For both querying strategies, the active learning selection method enables the model to progressively improve its performance as more measurements are queried.
-Overall, querying extensometer data yields better results compared to querying only convergence data.
+Overall, querying extensometer data yields lower relative test errors compared to querying only convergence data.

 In Zone 1, both querying strategies achieve similar performance.
-This suggests that it is possible in practice to reconstruct the displacement field around the tunnel with high accuracy up to one tunnel radius, with only two extensometers (those used for initialization at the crown and at the waist) and convergence data.
+This suggests that it is possible in practice to reconstruct the displacement field around the tunnel with high accuracy up to one tunnel radius, with only two extensometers, those used for initialization at the crown and at the waist, and convergence data.
 With three extensometers, the error is approximately 4–5\% for $u_y$, while with the two initial extensometer data and one queried convergence, the error on $u_y$ is 7–8\%.
 These errors gradually decrease to 3\% and 5\%, respectively, when five sensors in total are used.